 Alabama Teen Challenge does not offer or provide clinical treatment or care for individuals who have substance-related disorders and is, therefore, not subject to regulation or oversight by the Alabama Department of Mental Health through its Certification Standards.
 However, ATC is required to attain a regimented accreditation process, via Teen Challenge USA, to remain part of one of the oldest, largest, and most successful programs of its kind in the world. . . .

-We appreciate the candor of Teen Challenge of Alabama in stating so clearly what they do and do not do.
+We appreciate the candor of Alabama Teen Challenge in 2014 in stating so clearly what they do and do not do.
 But we have concerns.
-In contrast to this statement, we strongly affirm well established medical fact that addiction is a brain disorder.
-We acknowledge that successful approaches to overcoming a genuine addiction with which we are familiar involve spiritual transformation in some form (think of Alcoholics Anonymous' references to "higher power").
-Whether they call what they do addiction treatment or something else, we observe that what Teen Challenge's focus on spiritual transformation, at the very least, makes a positive contribution to addiction recovery for many.
+In contrast to this statement, we strongly affirm the well established medical fact that addiction is a brain disorder.
+We acknowledge that at least some successful approaches to overcoming a genuine addiction with which we are familiar involve spiritual transformation in some form (think of Alcoholics Anonymous' references to "higher power").
+Whether they call what they do addiction treatment or something else, we observe that Teen Challenge's focus on spiritual transformation, at the very least, can make a positive contribution to addiction recovery for many.
 That is the good news.

 We are NOT saying that all Teen Challenge programming should be avoided.
 We ARE saying that a good (or bad) experience at one Teen Challenge program does not provide assurance of a similar experience at another.
-We are saying make sure you know what is being offered and what is not offered before you get involved.
+We are saying you should make sure you know what is being offered AT THE SPECIFIC SITE YOU ARE CONSIDERING and what is not offered before you get involved.
 We are also saying that confidence in Teen Challenge's intended methodology does not assure you that will be applied with quality in every Teen Challenge location.
 We strongly caution readers to assess local quality in any Teen Challenge program under consideration.

 Teen Challenge programs are within the range of our Search, Review and Rate system, and at some point you will find additional information on this website about some Teen Challenge programming.